 Budding bloggers often wonder what the best place to start a blog is.
 “What platform should I use?”, is one of the most frequently asked question.
-Blogger’s Blogspot, WordPress and Tumblr are three of the most popular choices.
+Google’s Blogger (some call it Blogspot), WordPress and Tumblr are three of the most popular choices.
 Which platform to use depends really on what your plans are for the site, and what wants and needs you may have for it.

 In general I would say that this is a great time to be a blogger as there are so many platforms out there that help you start, allow you to have a place where to publish your opinion and build an audience of fans from all around the world.
 It is a great time to become a blogger so I definitely encourage you to start a site and experience all the benefits of blogging no matter what platform you end up choosing.